Codebasics-Content/job-scrapper/README.md

 **High validation failures**: Platform structure may have changed, check selector configs

 **System stopped**: Simply restart - automatic resume from last checkpoint

+**Playwright browser not found (WSL)**: If you see "Executable doesn't exist at /home/.../.cache/ms-playwright/", run `./setup_playwright.sh` to install browsers in your project directory.
+This prevents WSL from clearing the cache.

 ## License